 website | multiple locations in Capitol Hill, Downtown, and Beacon Hill | monthly subscriptions available

 Victrola is another OG roaster of some of the best Seattle coffee beans.
-It’s staff is also a dream: I worked with them to host a cupping and latte art event to learn how to taste coffee.
+Its staff is also a dream: I worked with them to host a cupping and latte art event to learn how to taste coffee.

-It was fascinating, but also a first-hand sighting of just how serious their roasters take coffee.
+It was fascinating, but also a first-hand sighting of just how seriously their roasters take coffee.
 Hearing them talk about tasting hundreds of cups, like, a week and trying to mimic their difficult technique for properly tasting coffee was humbling.
 You can also visit their roasting location in Capitol Hill to get a glimpse at how they roast beans.

 Broadcast Coffee Roasters